creacominc/Dedup/README.md

 # Dedup
 dedup swift project

+2024-02-25

+Adding unit test functionality from container.

 2023-10-29

-Next step:  There si now a mapping of folders which contain duplicates and the number of duplicates they contain.
+Next step:  There is now a mapping of folders which contain duplicates and the number of duplicates they contain.
 We need a modal dialog to manage the duplicates.
 The workflow will be as follows:  Having chosen folders; found files of the same sizes; and found the duplicates by md5 checksums; starting with the folders with the largest